-Product Design student Kenneth Lee, of the Birmingham City University-accredited Hong Kong Design Institute, was presented with the Eden Project Award and £1,250 for his entry ‘50/50’ submitted as part of the global RSA Student Design Awards 2015/16.
-The RSA Student Design Awards is the longest-running student design competition in the world, challenging young people across the globe to tackle real-world issues facing society, the environment and business.
+Thom was awarded with a £2500 prize sponsored by RBS.
+The RSA Student Design Awards is the longest running student design competition in the world, challenging young people across the globe to tackle real-world issues facing society, the environment and businesses.

 Lydia Phillips and Scott Ridgway, two second year students on the Product and Furniture Design course, were recently given the opportunity to gain an overview of the UK furnishings industry as part of The Furniture Makers’ Company student industrial tour.
 Read more about the four day tour that took them around a number of North West furniture businesses.

 BA (Hons) Product and Furniture Design students were given the opportunity to explore Berlin for a week in order to explore European architecture and take inspiration from the designs that surrounded them.

 As part of the recent bid for student experience funding, students from all years of BA (Hons) Product and Furniture Design recently had the opportunity to visit the Centre of Alternative Technology (CAT) in Wales.
 The CAT covers all aspects of sustainability, from environmental building to organic growing.

 As part of the Erasmus scheme you have the opportunity to study abroad at one of the school's partner institutions in your second year.

 Second-year Product Design specialist Sana Mafa had a fantastic opportunity to study design at Rome University of Fine Arts.
 During the second semester, she studied four modules, including 3D Digital Modelling techniques and architectural model making.